PositiveInsu/dto-for-laravel-eloquent-model/README.md

 I developed this code for reducing this uncomfortable situation.
 Data Transfer Object allow PHP Laravel developer to use Model more clearly and way of OOP.

+## Usage

+### Test Case

+### Direct Use

+I planned to deploy the library by the Composer, but for now, you just copy and paste the code to your project and use it.